petroemil/Rx.Book/Draft.md

 #### Delay

 The `Delay()` operator will do exactly what you would expect it to do.
 It takes the source stream, preserving the relative time between its events, and delays its elements by some specified amount of time.
 You can specify this delay by providing a `TimeSpan` or a `DateTime` value.
-The `TimeSpan` will of course just delay the occurence of the events in the stream with the specified amount of time, while the `DateTime` will delay all the events to appear after that absolute time (again, the relative time between the events are preserved).
+The `TimeSpan` will of course just delay the occurrence of the events in the stream with the specified amount of time, while the `DateTime` will delay all the events to appear after that absolute time (again, the relative time between the events are preserved).

 ```csharp
 var source = Observable